WUSTL-Biol4220/home/labs/lab_09.md

 mhc class ii antigen drb1*1
 ```

 **Problem 3.** Write a script called `problem3.sh` that searches *Origin of Species* for certain classes of words.
 Download the plain text file for *Origin of Species* from the URL https://raw.githubusercontent.com/WUSTL-Biol4220/home/main/assets/data/oos.txt, and save the file as `oos.txt`.
 Your script will process `oos.txt` and print a sorted list of the five most common words that begin with a "c" and end with a "d", ignoring upper/lower case.
+Hint: use man to find out what the '-c' flag does for the tr command.
 Expected results:
 ```
- 217 could
+271 could
- 73 called
+126 called
- 62 crossed
+116 crossed
- 45 considered
+73 changed
- 41 changed
+60 considered
 ```

 **Problem 4.**